JetBrains/kotlin-web-site/docs/topics/jvm/jvm-test-using-junit.md

 1. Open the `Main.kt` file in `src/main/kotlin`.

    The `src` directory contains Kotlin source files and resources.
-   The `main.kt` file contains sample code that prints `Hello, World!`.
+   The `Main.kt` file contains sample code that prints `Hello, World!`.

 2. Create the `Sample` class with the `sum()` function that adds two integers together: